In this article, you will learn what is a heat exchanger? Its diagram, parts, working, advantages, uses, and types of heat exchangers.

 The function of the condenser is to cool the objects until there is a phase change from gas to liquid.
 Chillers use water as their coolant and keep the water temperature low to cool the equipment without cooling the water.

 In the shell and tube type, one fluid flows inside the tubes, and another fluid flows inside the shell.
 These are nothing but large pressure vessels inside located bundles of pipes.
 It is the most expensive component among heat exchanger parts.

 #8 Heat Exchanger Baffle

-Baffles are placed inside the shell to supply higher heat transfer rates, resulting in increased flow turbulence.
+Baffles are placed inside the shell to supply higher heat transfer rates, increasing flow turbulence.
 Plus, these heat exchanger parts help to support the tubes and reduce problems caused by vibration.

 Types of Heat Exchangers